mega-ht/uCrop-n-Edit/README.md

 If you have any ideas for uCrop'n'Edit, feel free to let me know.
 I will try my best to keep this up to date.
 If you find any bugs, please add a new issue.

 # Changelog

+**3.0.8**

+- set sourceCompatibility and targetCompatibility to Java 17 as requested by the community (see issue #14)
+- updated libpng and libjpeg (used by CImg) to their latest versions

 **3.0.7**